olincollege/SoftSysSecureSend/reports/report.md

 ## Conclusion

-Compared to last project, we are very happy how this project turned out.
-Although there are some bugs we would have liked to patch out, whether it's the server not being able to take more than about a dozen clients or occasionally failing to read the file the client sent over, we are proud that we were able to (almost) reach the upper echelon of what we wanted to create at the beginning stages of this project.
-And overall, we are most proud that we were able to apply our skills from class, especially the material more recently, into an expanded project that cement our understanding of the topic.
+We are pleased with how this project turned out compared to the last project.
+Although we would have liked to patch out some bugs, we are proud that we were able to (almost) reach the upper echelon of what we wanted to create at the beginning stages of this project.
+And overall, we are most proud that we were able to apply our skills from class, especially the material more recently, into an expanded project that cemented our understanding of the topic.

-For future implemenations, outside of debugging would defintely go into fleshing out the file transfer to include images and videos but more excitingly, a GUI.
-Right now, the project is run on terminal, but we think being able to have a chat application built simiarly to Telegram or Messenger would be fun to work on as well as a great opportunity to make a systems application which would be great experience to have.
+For future implementations, outside of debugging, we would go into fleshing out the file transfer to include images and videos but, more excitingly, a GUI.
+Right now, the project runs on the terminal.
+Still, we think having a chat application built similarly to Telegram or Messenger would be fun to work on and an excellent opportunity to make an application that would be a great experience to have.

-We were able to apply our skills from class, especially the material more recently, into an expanded project.